The Commission Receivable Journal Entry is to record the accrued Commission.

 2. Commission Receipt Journal Entry

 Commission receipt JE here is to record the proceeds received in the bank.
-Therefore, the relative GLs are Bank A/c (Real Account) and Commission Receivable A/c (Real Account).
-So, the Real Accounts – golden rules of accounting is applicable here.
+Therefore, the GLs are Bank A/c (Real Account) and Commission Receivable A/c (Real Account).
+So, the Real Accounts – golden rules of accounting are applicable here.

-Resources: Want to get more understanding of the debits and credits in the Journal entries?
-Read this article.
+Resources: Read this article better to understand the debits and credits in the Journal entries.

 Frequently Asked Questions:

 Commission receivable is an asset.
-So, we will debit the Commission receivable account to increase the asset balance with a corresponding credit to the commission income account.
+So, we will debit the Commission receivable account to increase the asset balance and credit the commission income account correspondingly.

-Per the Golden accounting rules, we need to debit what comes in and credit what goes out.
-Commission will be receivable.
+Per the Golden accounting rules, we must debit what comes in and credit what goes out.
+The commission will be receivable.
 Therefore, debiting the Commission receivable is appropriate.

-Commission receivable is an Asset GL as there will be inflow of funds.
+Commission receivable is an Asset GL, as there will be an inflow of funds.
 This Commission receivable GL is a parking account for a bank account.
 The bank account is hit when funds are received or paid.

-There might be delay in receiving funds owing to the due date falling on a later date per terms and conditions of the commission contract.
-Even though this transaction does not involve cash receipts now, we need to ensure that accounting is done for this transaction.
+Per the terms and conditions of the commission contract, there might be a delay in receiving funds owing to the due date falling later.
+Even though this transaction does not involve cash receipts now, we need to ensure that accounting is done for it.
 We can count this as similar to a credit sale.

 Is Commission receivable an expense?

-No. Commission receivable is asset account.
-As the Cash will be flowing into the business, it’s not expenditure.
+No. Commission receivable is an asset account.
+As the Cash will flow into the business, it’s not an expenditure.

 Also Read: Rent Paid Journal Entry